Noncollinear antiferromagnetic textures driven high harmonic generation from magnetic dynamics in the absence of spin-orbit coupling: Results

+In Fig \ref{fig:kagome} (b), the driving frequency dependence of the charge emission in the kagome system is displayed.
+An increase of the high frequency cutoff at low $\omega$ values can be noticed.
+This is in consistence with theoretical results reported elsewhere in laser induced high harmonic generation \cite{Wu2015} as well as the recently reported magnetic HHG in spin-orbit coupling systems \cite{Ly2022}, where the high frequency cutoff is found to scale as $\propto 1/\omega$.
+This would lead to the emission of much more harmonics at smaller frequencies.
+Note that the signals are vertically shifted for the clarity of presentation.
+Nonetheless, the evolution of the currents is not expected to be monotonous in the strongly nonlinear regime.
+Our numerical results exhibit a plateau like structure in the computed non-linear charge spectra.
+In ref. \onlinecite{Wu2015}, both primary and secondary plateaus were found to be featured by the harmonic emission.
+The emergence of these plateaus has been attributed to transitions between valance bands and specific conducting levels of the underlying Bloch electrons driven by intense laser fields.
 To confirm the non-collinearity induced high harmonics, we further considered a non-coplanar antiferromagnetic texture, in the so-called 3Q topological state \cite{Shindou2001, Kurz2001, Martin2008}.
 In Fig \ref{fig:threeq}, the Fourier spectrum of the charge current emitted out of the 3Q texture is shown.
 One can clearly observe that the band width of the high frequency generation increases as a function of the s-d exchange parameter in a manner similar to the observations in the case of the kagome antiferromagnet.
 It is worth emphasizing, that a wide range of the parameter space is characterized by a strong high harmonic emission.
 However, a low harmonics response is obtained when the exchange parameter is higher than $J=5.5 \gamma$ as well as in the perturbative regime at small values of $J$.
 Notice that a large cone opening of $45^\circ$ has been considered.
 Although this is beyond the experimentally accessible values of the precession angle, the underlying emission illustrates the role of the cone opening in the enhancement of the high harmonics responses.
 In Fig \ref{fig:kagome} a smaller angle of precession ($10^\circ$) has been rather considered.
 In order to optimize the intensities of the high order harmonics, a larger cone opening of the magnetic precession should be used.
 While most of experimental studies of spin-pumping are performed at relatively small angles, the possibility of achieving a cone opening that is as large as $22^\circ$ has been reported \cite{Fan2010}.